Search

 • At the end of the mortgage period, your business will own the property.

-• While paying off the mortgage, you’ll be working toward ownership, rather than putting your money in a landlord’s pockets.
+• While paying off the mortgage, you’ll be working towards ownership, rather than putting your money in a landlord’s pockets.

 • The total spent on mortgage interest will be lower than what you’d have spent on rent in an equivalent period.